Aayusha2055/sheenycare/_posts/2020-10-10-how-to-determine-my-skin-type.md

 Dry skin type produces less sebum than normal and oily skin type.
 Hence, it lacks the lipids that are required to retain moisture in the skin.
 The skin seems flaky and the texture of the skin is rough.

 ## 3.1: Dry and Dehydrated Skin
-When skin doesn't produce lot of oil as well as do not retain enough moisture, then such skin is dry and dehydrated skin.
+When skin doesn't produce lot a of oil as well as does not retain enough moisture, then such skin is dry and dehydrated skin.
 The skin is extremely flaky, tight and appearance of fine lines and wrinkles are more visible.
 Water-based products help retain moisture in the skin.
 Also, drink plenty of water to supply water in the epidermis.

 ## 3.2: Dry Skin with Aging
 The skin with aging is dry and tight throughout the year.
 Due to the lack of elasticity and glow in the skin, the skin looks tired.
 Hence, such skin requires <a href="https://www.sheenycare.com/active-ingredients-for-skin-care/" target="_blank">active</a> and energising ingredients, firmimg peptides and a high concentration of AHA exfoliants to boost cellular turnover and even the skin complextion.